Children of the Stones was produced by HTV and is owned by Acorn Media.

 The two fled, as he burned in the mystical fire.
 His final thoughts were that there was no sanctuary that could escape such as this.
 Then the energy consumed the structure of time itself and he thought nothing more.

 Time was now itself twisting, the bringing of the Outsiders and the tragedy of the ritual burned into it.
-It was time, not a given individual, that was rejuvinated.
+It was time, not a given individual, that was rejuvenated.
 Laid out on top of the reality outside of the circle complex, the events would replay over successive generations, trapping the instability and preventing the energies involved leeching spacewards until the world died.

 The Druid council studied this instability and devised a new formula.
-With the Druid destroyed and the two chosen escaped, the spiralling morass of time would need three Outsiders for each time the ritual was to be performed.
+With the Druid destroyed and the two chosen escaped, the spiralling morass of time would need two Outsiders for each time the ritual was to be performed.
 These would need to be selected carefully, to prevent the success of each new Druid.
 Just the right information would have to be given at just the right points in time, with just the right incentives.

 This new formula, they realized, must survive no matter what.
 They expected that someday they, too, would be replaced the way they had replaced those before them.
 Traditions would need to be devised, rituals ingrained, so as to ensure the preservation of the pattern for as long as it was needed, for as long as the time twister remained.